Economic and Political Overview

 • Democratic Alliance (DA): official opposition, centrist, supports liberal democracy and free market principles, progressively gaining in popularity

-• Economic Freedom Fighters (EFF): far-left, Marxist, has been gaining popularity
+• Economic Freedom Fighters (EFF): far-left, Marxist

-• Freedom Front Plus (FF+): right-wing, advocates for the rights of Afrikaans-speaking South Africans and minority groups.
+• Freedom Front Plus (FF+): right-wing, advocates for the rights of Afrikaans-speaking South Africans and minority groups

 Type of State